yonsei-sslab/asgard/README.md

 #### Results (REE)

-The unprotected inference in the REE should exhibit the baseline latency numbers (i.e., white bar only) presented in Figure 8, pKVM column.
+The unprotected inference in the REE should exhibit the latency value shown by the 'REE' bar in Figure 8b.

 ```bash
 # Access the development board using adb.